tobua/papua/README.md

 Builds the production assets and serves them.
 Can be configured through the `papua.serve` property in `package.json` see [Serve](https://github.com/vercel/serve-handler#options) for available options.

+### `npx papua snow`

+Alternative to the `webpack-dev-server` in `papua start` much faster but still experimental.
+Likely to replace start once it's stable.

 ## Configuration

 ### JavaScript / TypeScript